jshuadvd/hacks-n-notes/training.md

 ### HTTP Response Headers

 - don't leak the server information eg. `powered by Express v4`.
-Also don't post it on the job descriptions.
+Also don't post it on the job descriptions. or lie about the powered by to catch hackers.
 - use honeytoken inputs and hidden params to detect hackers